 - 500g (1 lb) leftover cooked turkey or chicken, shredded

-- Assemble and bake: Preheat oven to 200°C/400°F (Gas 6).
-Brush dumplings with beaten egg and place them on top of the stew.
-Bake for 25-30 minutes until the dumplings are golden and the stew is bubbling.
+Preheat your oven to 200°C/400°F (Gas 6).
+Brush the tops of the dumplings with beaten egg and gently place them on top of the hot stew.
+Slide the whole dish into the oven and bake for 25–30 minutes, or until the dumplings are golden and risen and the stew is bubbling around the edges.

 Recipe Tips